History of the Jews in the Ottoman Empire: Antisemitism

 Historian Martin Gilbert writes that it was in the 19th century that the position of Jews worsened in Muslim countries.
 According to Mark Cohen in The Oxford Handbook of Jewish Studies, most scholars conclude that Arab anti-Semitism in the modern world arose in the nineteenth century, against the backdrop of conflicting Jewish and Arab nationalism, and was imported into the Arab world primarily by nationalistically minded Christian Arabs (and only subsequently was it "Islamized").

 There was a massacre of Jews in Baghdad in 1828.
-There was a massacre of Jews in Barfurush in 1867.

-In 1865, when the equality of all subjects of the Ottoman Empire was proclaimed, Cevdet Pasha, a high-ranking official observed: "whereas in former times, in the Ottoman State, the communities were ranked, with the Muslims first, then the Greeks, then the Armenians, then the Jews, now all of them were put on the same level.
+In 1865, when the equality of all subjects of the Ottoman Empire was proclaimed, Ahmed Cevdet Pasha, a high-ranking official observed, "whereas in former times, in the Ottoman State, the communities were ranked, with the Muslims first, then the Greeks, then the Armenians, then the Jews, now all of them were put on the same level.
 Some Greeks objected to this, saying: 'The government has put us together with the Jews.
 We were content with the supremacy of Islam.'"

 Throughout the 1860s, the Jews of Libya were subjected to what Gilbert calls punitive taxation.
 In 1864, around 500 Jews were killed in Marrakech and Fezin Morocco.
 In 1869, 18 Jews were killed in Tunis, and an Arab mob looted Jewish homes and stores, and burned synagogues, on Jerba Island.
 In 1875, 20 Jews were killed by a mob in Demnat, Morocco; elsewhere in Morocco, Jews were attacked and killed in the streets in broad daylight.
 In 1891, the leading Muslims in Jerusalem asked the Ottoman authorities in Constantinople to prohibit the entry of Jews arriving from Russia.
-In 1897, synagogues were ransacked and Jews were murdered in Tripolitania.
+In 1867, 1870, and 1897, synagogues were ransacked and Jews were murdered in Tripolitania.